APetabyteOfRAM/APetabyteOfRAM/README.md

 ### Hi there 👋

-I'm Ram Vempati, a sophomore at TJHSST experienced in 🤖Robotics, 🚀Aerospace, &#129504;AI, and
+I'm Ram Vempati, a junior at TJHSST experienced in 🤖Robotics, 🚀Aerospace, &#129504;AI, and
 💻Web Development.
 I enjoy leading and contributing to some of the most ambitious high school projects in the country, including building a humanoid robot and launching a liquid-fueled rocket to space.
 You can find me on <a href = "https://www.linkedin.com/in/ram-vempati-303880220/"><img src = "Imgs/LI-In-Bug.png" width = "16">.